KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/App-Article.md

 }
 ```

-This will set up everything that is defined by the ``KeyboardApp``, like setting up ``KeyboardSettings`` to use an App Group, register a KeyboardKit Pro license key, set up dictation, etc. It will also inject keyboard ``Keyboard/State`` into the view, to let you access state values like this:
+This will set up everything that is defined by the ``KeyboardApp``, like setting up keyboard ``Keyboard/Settings`` to use an App Group, register a KeyboardKit Pro license key, set up dictation, etc. It will also inject keyboard ``Keyboard/State`` into the view, to let you access state values like this:

 ```swift
 struct MyView: View {